zhouzi/name-the-gwent-card/CONTRIBUTING.md

 ### Clean code

 - [ ] Make the relation between cards and messages tighter.
 Currently, it's unclear when looking at the code that cards and messages are tightly related.
 It should not be possible to add a locale without the corresponding cards.
 A possible fix could be to isolate them in a localization folder.
-- [ ] Create some more reusable types.
-A few types are duplicated and sometimes their declaration is quite complex (e.g `Array<keyof typeof messages>`).

 ### Developer Experience